LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/logged_user.md

 - Messages: contains the direct messages that other users have sent to you, grouped by users as a chat.

+You can select (using the top bar) which filter to apply, i.e. whether all items should be included or just unread ones.

 ![inbox](images/logged_inbox.jpg)

 ### 2.6 Settings